-Soybeans are insurable in 96 Missouri counties.
-See actuarial documents at: www.rma.usda.gov/fields/ ks_rso/2015/final/ insurable counties.
+Soybeans are insurable in 101 Missouri counties.
+See the actuarial documents at http://webapp.rma.usda.gov/apps/actuarialinformationbrowser/.
 Coverage in other counties may also be available by written agreement if certain criteria are met, including records for at least 3 years of production history.
 Please talk to a crop insurance agent for more information.